Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Breakneck Ridge Quarry Face

 Next you’ll come to a large exposed cliff formed by quarrying.
 Far below, you can make out a handful of buildings.
-The ruins of the Cornish Estate are somewhere down there, too, but I’m not sure if they’re directly visible.
-The large hill across the dip is Bull Hill aka Mount Taurus.
+The ruins of the Cornish Estate are somewhere down there, too; and that’s a super-fun short hike.

 Most people seem to stop here and head straight back down to 9D by the same route they came.